Skip to main content

 Review yesterday's filling line deviation and explain why the stopper issue happened.

 The less reusable version bakes in time and unsupported conclusion language.
 Keep that context in the chat message, not the Saved prompt.
+When a prompt includes context or attachments, keep them stable and reusable.
+For example, an onboarding Workspace or organization training document may belong in a shared prompt.
+A one-off deviation file usually belongs in the chat message instead.

 Life sciences Saved prompt patterns